NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 We used the the ``--tri-weight`` option (:numref:`bundle_adjust`) to prevent the cameras from moving too much, with a value of 0.1 (a lower weight value will constrain less, and the weight should be inversely proportional to the ground sample distance in meters).
+The value of ``--tri-robust-threshold`` (0.1) is intentionally set to be less than the one used for ``--robust-threshold`` (0.5) to ensure pixel reprojection errors are always given a higher priority than triangulation errors.

 The option ``--auto-overlap-params`` automatically determines which image pairs overlap.
 We used ``--max-pairwise-matches 200`` as otherwise too many interest point matches were found.